How to choose a SAFe certification

 All 13 classes are plotted at least once on the SAFe Implementation Roadmap.
 While this informs where the course fits in the context of implementing SAFe and which classes should be included in an ART Launch it is less helpful when trying to work out which class an individual should attend.
 Most of the 13 SAFe certifications are role-based, which leads some people to think the way to choose a class is to pick the role you have, or the role you aspire, and take the appropriate class.
 While that is certainly one approach, it is not one I would recommend.
 To get the most out of your investment in training you should take a considered approach in choosing which class or classes you want to attend.

-How do SAFe Certifications Differ?
+How do the Scaled Agile Certifications Differ?

 Implementing SAFe with SAFe Program Consultant (SPC) Certification (4-days)